duniter/duniter/doc/Protocol.md

-sigValidity | Maximum age of a active signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT idtyWindow  | Maximum delay an identity can wait before being expired for non-writing. xpercent    | Minimum percent of sentries to reach to match the distance rule msValidity  | Maximum age of an active membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer
+sigValidity | Maximum age of a active signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT idtyWindow  | Maximum delay an identity can wait before being expired for non-writing. msWindow    | Maximum delay a membership can wait before being expired for non-writing. xpercent    | Minimum percent of sentries to reach to match the distance rule msValidity  | Maximum age of an active membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer